 “In the Land of Cotton: Economics and Violence in Jean Toomer’s Cane.”

 Rpt. in Short Story Criticism.
 Ed.
 Justin Carr.
 45: 333-44.
 Farmington Hills, MI: Gale Group.
 2001.

 "Subversion and Oppositionality in the Academy."

 Rpt. in Pedagogy Is Politics: Literary Theory and Critical Teaching.
 Ed.
 Maria-Regina Kecht.
-Urbana and Chicago: U of Illinois P, 1992.
+Urbana and Chicago: University of Illinois Press.
+1992.
 Pp. 70-89.

 Rpt. in Margins in the Classroom: Teaching Literature.
 Ed.
 Kostas Myrsiades and Linda S. Myrsiades.
-Minneapolis : U of Minnesota P, 1994.
+Minneapolis : University of Minnesota Press.
+1994.
 Pp. 137-52.

 Excerpts of Chapter One, “The Documentary Novel and the Problem of Borders.”
 Rpt. in Essentials of the Theory of Fiction.
 Ed.
 Patrick D. Murphy.
-Durham: Duke UP.
-Fall 1996.
+Durham: Duke University Press.
+1996.

 "The Politics of Poetics: Ideology and Narrative Form in Dreiser's An American Tragedy and Wright's Native Son."

 Rpt. in Richard Wright: Critical Perspectives Past and Present.
 Ed.
 Henry Louis Gates, Jr., and K. A. Appiah.
 Amistad Literary Series.
 New York: Amistad.
 1993.
 Pp. 188-199.